 There are tufts of setae at various sites on the ventral surface that enable moisture from the substrate to be passed to the branchial chamber.

 Maintaining the correct relative humidity inside the crabitat is crucial to survival.
 Without sufficiently humid air your hermit crabs will slowly suffocate and die.
 Once the gills are damaged from too dry air they can not repair themselves.
 When setting up your crabitat it is not necessary to leave an opening for ventilation or air exchange.
 Opening the lid daily to feed and perform other daily chores will provide sufficient air exchange.

 Unless you live in a native climate and do not use any form of heat or air conditioning your crabitat will require a lid to maintain the correct humidity levels.
 Your house is likely 40-50% relative humidity.

 A hermit crab requires 70-80% relative humidity.
-This range is for the purple pincher hermit crab (Coenobita clypeatus) native to Florida and the Caribbean.
+This range is for the purple pincer hermit crab (Coenobita clypeatus) native to Florida and the Caribbean.
 Other species of land hermit crabs enjoy a slightly higher relative humidity of 85%.
 You will need a solid lid for the crabitat (tank or aquarium) and a good quality hygrometer and thermometer to accurately measure the air inside of the crabitat.

 All hygrometers should be calibrated prior to use.